Holographic entanglement renormalisation for fermionic quantum matter: Topological content of the entanglement spectrum

+We will now show how to obtain Luttinger's volume (eq.\eqref{Luttvol}) from the $g$-partite information entanglement measure \(I^g\) of a system of massless 2D electrons.
 The flux-dependent part of the $g$-partite information \(I^g\) can be used to probe the \(k-\)space volume \(V_L\) within the Fermi surface.
 We define a quantity \(Q_g(\phi)\) that is periodic in the flux \(\phi\) and independent of the geometry:

 where \(\phi^{(0)} = \frac{1}{6}\) is the value at which the flux-dependent part of \(S_0(\phi)\) vanishes.
 Further, from eq.\eqref{manyparty-info}, we have